Françafrique: Charles de Gaulle's presidency (1958–1969)

 On 24 August 1958, in Brazzaville, President Charles de Gaulle recognized that African states had legitimate demands in terms of independence, but that they should go through a period of political learning in the French Community, an organization encompassing France and its colonies.
 A referendum was organized on 28 September 1958, to decide on the fate of the African states in question.
-Voting "yes" meant joining the French Community and engaging on a path to independence, while voting "no" meant immediate independence.
-De Gaulle had also warned that states voting "no" would commit "secession", and that France would pull out their financial and material aids.
+Voting "Yes" meant joining the French Community and engaging on a path to independence, while voting "No" meant immediate independence.
+De Gaulle also warned that states voting "No" would commit secession, and that France would pull out all financial and material aid.
 All voted yes but Guinea, led by Ahmed Sékou Touré, head of the Democratic Party of Guinea.

-On 2 October 1958, Guinea proclaimed its independence, and Sékou Touré became its first ever president.
-At the time, France was still processing its defeat in Indochina, and feared uprisings in Cameroon and other African nations.
-Paris feared that Guinea could incite similar movements in the region, so they decided to engage in political and economic retaliation.
-Though Sékou Touré had sent a letter to de Gaulle on 15 October 1958, asking for Guinea to stay in the CFA franc zone, France banished them from the monetary union in the wake of their independence.
-Resolutely isolated, Guinea got closer to Eastern Bloc countries in the context of the Cold War.
-They started working on a new currency with the help of foreign experts, but France saw this as a threat to the stability in the region and its influence there.
-Therefore, in 1959, France launched operations to undermine the regime in place.
-Among the methods of destabilization used, one called "Operation Persil" involved introducing a large quantity of fake bills of the new currency in the country to cause inflation and disturb the economy.
-Nevertheless, with the help of the USSR and China, Sékou Touré's regime held on power until his death in 1984.
+On 2 October 1958, Guinea proclaimed its independence, and Sékou Touré became its first President.
+At the time, France was still processing its defeat in Indochina and feared that Guinea would incite uprisings in the region.
+Though Sékou Touré had sent a letter to de Gaulle on 15 October 1958, asking for Guinea to stay in the CFA franc zone, France banished them from the monetary union and engaged in economic retaliation.
+This prompted Guinea to seek aid from Eastern Bloc experts in order to build a new currency, which was seen as a further threat to French influence.
+Among the methods of destabilization used, "Opération Persil" involved introducing a large quantity of fake bills into the country to cause inflation and disturb the economy.
+Nevertheless, with the help of the USSR and China, Sékou Touré's regime held on to power until his death in 1984.